Workofarttattoo/consciousness-project-site/assets/resources/embodied-cognition-masterclasses.md

 - Recommended reading list and lab equipment inventory

 ## Access
-Request the materials by emailing studio@consciousness.project with a short note about your learning objectives.
+Request the materials by emailing joshua@thegavl.com with a short note about your learning objectives.
 Cohort leaders receive facilitation guides and Q&A access.